 Injectable vitamin D can be an extremely practical option for some folks.
 The convenience and efficiency of this administration method combined with its total bioavailability make physician-administered vitamin D shots quite appealing.
 That said, please be sure to consult a doctor before making any changes to your healthcare routine.

 Not All Vitamin D is the Same

 Vitamins D2 and D3 may be the most common members of the vitamin D family, but they have some big differences.
 For instance, while vitamin D3 comes exclusively from meat and other animal food products, D2 tends to live in plants and fortified foods.

 Generally thought to be the more potent of the two, we inject vitamin D3 in our sessions at Rejuvenate You.
 D3 injections from a licensed physician are an excellent option for virtually anyone.
 Those with certain kidney complications and those who only ingest meatless products may find that vitamin D2 suits them better (Well RX).

 Not a Cure for Respiratory Infections

-It would be much cooler if vitamin D actually DID cure respiratory infections.
-Sadly, it does not.
+It would be much cooler if vitamin D or vitamin D injections actually DID cure respiratory infections.
+Sadly, recent studies do not show this.
 As of late 2022, the nutrient has not proven valuable as a treatment for acute respiratory diseases (such as coronavirus).
 A prolonged, multi-year observation of research subjects is now underway to glean any relevant longterm effects of the study.